ooyala/tarball-chef-cookbook/README.md

   source 'http://example.com/some_archive.tgz'
 end

-# I can also use tarball_x "file" do ...
+# I can use tarball_x "file" do ...
-tarball '/tmp/some_archive.tgz' do
+tarball_x '/tmp/some_archive.tgz' do
-  destination '/opt/my_app_path/conf'   # Will be created if missing owner 'root' group 'root' extract_list [ 'properties/*.conf' ]  # Will extract all *.conf files found within the properties dir in the tarball exclude [ 'properties/.gitignore' ]   # Will exclude the .gitfile file that got packaged strip_components 1                    # Will strip the first directory (i.e. `properties/`) so that the *.conf files will be placed directly in `/opt/my_app_path/conf` umask 002                             # Will be applied to perms in archive action :extract end
+  destination '/opt/my_app_path/conf'   # Will be created if missing owner 'root' group 'root' extract_list [ 'properties/*.conf' ]  # Will extract all *.conf files found within the properties dir in the tarball strip_components 1                    # Will strip the first directory (i.e. `properties/`) so that the *.conf files will be placed directly in `/opt/my_app_path/conf` mode '0644'                           # Will apply these permissions to all files extracted (overwrites the permissions within the tarball) action :extract end

+# I can also just use tarball  "file" do ...
+tarball '/tmp/some_other_archive.tar' do
+  destination '/opt/somewhere/else'
+  exclude [ '.gitignore' ]              # Will extract everything, but exclude the .gitfile file that got packaged umask 002                             # Will apply the umask to perms in archive, while retaining their existing permissions within the tarball action :extract end

 ```

 It will throw exceptions derived form StandardError in most cases
 (permissions errors, etc.), so you may want to wrap the block in a